Hodge-Tate decomposition for non-smooth spaces: Eh-pro et spectral sequence

 Here we note that the diagram is functorial with respect to $X$.
-In particular when $X=X_0\times_{K_0} K$ is a pullback of $X_0$ along a non-archimedean field extension $K/K_0$, the diagram will be equipped with a continuous action of $\Aut(K/K_0)$.
+In particular when $X=X_0\times_{K_0} K$ is a pullback of $X_0$ along a non-archimedean field extension $K/K_0$, the diagram is then equipped with a continuous action of $\Aut(K/K_0)$.

 Now by the pro\'et-v comparison (Proposition \ref{pe-v}), we have